CLT-SG/CLT-CLESS-Player/PR_DESCRIPTION.md

 6. Enhance layoutxml.js to call cleanupTableState when table content is updated
 7. Enhance looplayout.js to reset all table state arrays when switching layouts
 8. Add comprehensive console logging for debugging table lifecycle
+9. Implement composite key pattern (rowIndex + colNumber) for column state management to prevent data cross-contamination
+10. Add unique data-row-id attribute to each table row and replace tr:last selectors with row-specific selectors to fix async targeting issues
+11. Update cleanupTableState() to use Object.keys() iteration for composite key cleanup

 ## Files Changed Summary